CNuenthel/DiscordMonsterHunter/README.md

 Place discord channel id's for the channels specified in **Bot Specifics**, and set the admin variable to your discord id.
 There are a few channels left in the list, but they are not required to run the bot unless they are found in **Bot Specifics**.

 ## **Filling The Basics**
 To fill your classes channel, just go into the channel in discord and use the command *.classes*.
 This will fill the channel with embeds describing all the character classes.
+You must have admin set to your discord ID or this will not work.

 - Now you are ready to play!
 If you need any other help, come into https://discord.gg/gzsv8emEak and send a message to @Voodoo